flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 Smaller artifacts, like text files containing the list of packages or the list of files contained in the OS image, do not ship with cryptographic hashes but are accompanied by `.sig` digital signature files directly.

+###### Validation of OS partition at boot time

+All operating system binaries are contained in a separate, immutable (read-only) partition which is mounted to `/usr` at system boot.
+No OS binaries exist outside `/usr` and no individual files can be changed.
+The OS partition is validated on each boot using `dm-verity`.
+The verity hash is baked into the init-rd at build time.

 ###### Validation of update images at OS upgrade time